 Information from our senses is constantly received about the world around us.
 This information is perceived as we make sense of, interact with, and experience our world.
 The brain adds rich information and knowledge to what we receive through the senses, to help us make sense of the world.
 Operating in a vacuum, the brain only knows what it receives as signals that are produced by the senses.
-For instance, the retina at the back of the eye translates light into small electrical signals that are transmitted through the optic nerve to the visual cortex and other areas of the brain that make sense of objects in the world.
+For instance, the retina at the back of the eye translates light into small electrical signals that are transmitted through the optic nerve to the visual cortex and other areas of the brain that identify objects in the world.
 Another way of understanding the difference between raw and direct sensory experience and perception is to think of a microphone connected to a computer with an AI program running.
 The microphone picks up the raw sound from the environment and the AI software interprets and labels the sounds.
 For instance, the sound of a chaffinch, or the hum of distant traffic.